Former Premier League starlet killed in car crash aged 21, days before Christmas

 The football community in England has been thrown into mourning as Macclesfield FC player Ethan McLeod has tragically lost his life in a car accident.

-The 21-year-old was returning home from his club's 2-1 win over Bedford Town when his Mercedes hit a barrier on the M1 near Northampton on Tuesday night, December 16.
+The 21-year-old was returning home from his club's 2-1 win over Bedford Town when his Mercedes hit a barrier on the M1 near Northampton on Tuesday, December 16.

 The police authorities said Ethan McLeod died from a single collision after the accident.

-According to The Sun, the northbound carriageway was shut for more than eight hours following the crash at 10:40pm last night (December 16).
+According to The Sun, the northbound carriageway was shut for more than eight hours following the crash at 10:40 pm on December 16.
 The Police said:

 “Witnesses are being sought after a driver sadly died following a single-vehicle collision on the northbound carriageway of the M1, near junction 15.